LeongWuiYip-Monash/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-indirect-access/2-trailside/03-printing-scanning.md

 ```

 1. The first component, is the call to the `scanf` function.
-2. Next, we have the format string `"&d"`.
+2. Next, we have the format string `"%d"`.
 The format string contains the placeholders to tell scanf what to read, with the values being copied into the other arguments.
 The same rules apply here as they do for `printf` - the `%d` is a placeholder for a decimal integer (a base-10 integer).
 3. Finally, we have the `&age` argument.
 This is a pointer to the variable where the number (from the `%d` placeholder in the format string) will be stored.
 The `&` symbol is used to get the *address* of the `age` variable in this case.

 ### Clearing Errors